 Stop in for breakfast, lunch, or dinner at the Homegrown.
 Here you will find your heart’s fill of southern cookin’.
 I had the fried chicken biscuit with gravy and oh my it was amazing.

 For some rustic Spanish tapas with a twist, stop in at Curate’ Tapas Bar.
 The eggplant is to die for.

 The Corner Kitchen is located in Biltmore Villiage and I recommend making a reservation.
 It’s in one of the old historic homes and the food is amazing.
-Make sure you try the Corn Cowder it was hands down top 3 soups I’ve ever head.
+Make sure you try the Corn Cowder it was hands down the top 3 soups I’ve ever had.